plone/training/mastering-plone/custom_search.rst

 Custom Search
 =============

 If the chapters about views seem complex, the custom search add-ons shown below might be a great alternative until you feel comfortable writing views and templates.

-Here are two addons that allow you to add custom searches and content listings through the web in Plone.
+Here are two add-ons that allow you to add custom searches and content listings through the web in Plone.

 .. _customsearch-eea-label:

 eea.facetednavigation
 ---------------------

-eea.facetednavigation is a full-featured and a very powerful addon to improve search within large collections of items.
+eea.facetednavigation is a full-featured and a very powerful add-on to improve search within large collections of items.
-No programming skills are required to configure it since the configuration is done TTW.
+No programming skills are required to configure it since the configuration is done TTW (Through-The-Web).

 It lets you gradually select and explore different facets (metadata/properties) of the site content and narrow down you search quickly and dynamically.

 * Install `eea.facetednavigation <https://pypi.python.org/pypi/eea.facetednavigation/>`_
 * Enable it on a new folder "Discover talks" by clicking on :guilabel:`Actions > Enable faceted navigation`.